jan257/Ekam_Apps_Submission-QuickDocs/application/README.md

 # Ekam Apps Assessment: QuickDocs

 ## Overview

-This is a web-based application developed as part of the Ekam Apps Assessment.
-It allows to register users, sumbit documents, track progess of processes and perform natural language queries on the stored data.
+QuickDocs is a Flask-powered document intelligence platform designed for streamlined workflow and smart data interaction.
+It allows quick user registration, efficient document handling, and Natural Language Processing (NLP) to extract insights from stored content.
+With a responsive interface and a scalable backend, QuickDocs is built to make document-driven processes faster, smarter, and easier to manage.

+---

 ## Features

-- User registration and authentication
+- User Registration & Assignment – Quickly add new users and link them to relevant processes.
-- Document upload and management
+- Document Upload & Management – Store, organize, and access files with minimal effort.
-- Dashboard view for managing content
-- Natural language query interface with error handling
+- Process Tracking Dashboard – Monitor workflow progress in a clear, structured view.
+- NLP-Powered Queries – Search and analyze documents using natural language commands.
+- Error-Resilient Query Handling – Smart handling of incomplete or unclear search requests.
-- Responsive front-end with HTML, CSS, and JavaScript
+- Responsive UI – HTML, CSS, and JavaScript interface optimized for seamless use across devices.

 ---
 ## Setup Instructions

 1. **Clone the Repository**